-The Company intends to finance a portion of the cash required in connection with the Merger, including expenses in connection with the Merger, with the Debt Financing.
-The Commitment Letter provides for funding to (i) the Company of (a) a \$1,000.0 million senior secured revolving credit facility, (b) a \$3,000.0 million senior secured term loan B facility, (c) a \$3,600.0 million senior secured 364-day bridge facility and (d) a \$1,800.0 million senior unsecured bridge loan facility and (ii) a subsidiary of Caesars a \$2,400.0 million senior secured incremental term loan B facility.
-The senior secured 364-day bridge facility will only be funded in accordance with the Commitment Letter to the extent that the net cash proceeds of certain asset sales and certain transactions contemplated with VICI as described in the next succeeding paragraph are not available on the closing date of the Merger to be applied to finance the Merger and expenses in connection therewith.
-In addition to the Debt Financing, the Company also recently entered into letter agreements with certain financial institutions which additional letter agreements provide (i) for commitments from such financial institutions to provide additional revolving credit facility commitments for the Company and (ii) the engagement of such financial institutions to act as arrangers for additional debt financing, in each case, in the event the Company elects to refinance the existing indebtedness of Caesars Resort Collection, LLC upon the consummation of the Merger.
+The Company intends to finance at least a portion of the cash required in connection with the Merger, including expenses in connection with the Merger, with the Debt Financing in accordance with the A&R Commitment Letter.
+The A&R Commitment Letter provides for funding to (i) the Company of (a) a \$1,000.0 million senior secured revolving credit facility, (b) a \$3,000.0 million senior secured term loan B facility, (c) a \$3,600.0 million senior secured 364-day bridge facility and (d) a \$1,800.0 million senior unsecured bridge loan facility and (ii) a subsidiary of Caesars a \$2,400.0 million senior secured incremental term loan B facility.
+The senior secured 364-day bridge facility will only be funded in accordance with the A&R Commitment Letter to the extent that the net cash proceeds of certain asset sales and certain transactions contemplated with VICI as described in the next succeeding paragraph are not available on the closing date of the Merger to be applied to finance the Merger and expenses in connection therewith.
+In addition to the Debt Financing, the Company also recently entered into letter agreements with certain financial institutions which additional letter agreements provide (i) for commitments from such financial institutions to provide an increase to the senior secured term loan B facility being provided to the Company and additional revolving credit facility commitments for the Company and (ii) the engagement of such financial institutions to act as arrangers for additional debt financing, in each case, in the event the Company elects to refinance certain existing indebtedness of Caesars Resort Collection, LLC and its subsidiaries and for working capital and general corporate purposes upon the consummation of the Merger.
 Additionally, the Company may continue to evaluate alternative financing structures and amounts based on its needs and capital markets conditions.
-The proceeds of the Debt Financing will be used (A) to pay all or a portion of the cash portion of the Merger Consideration, (B) to refinance all of the Company's existing syndicated bank credit facilities and outstanding senior notes, (C) to refinance certain of Caesars' and its subsidiaries' existing debt, (D) to pay transaction fees and expenses related to the foregoing and (E) for working capital and general corporate purposes.
-The availability of the borrowings under the Debt Financing is subject to the satisfaction of certain customary conditions, including the substantially concurrent closing of the Merger.
-In the event some or all of the financing contemplated by the Commitment Letter is not available, the Company is obligated to use its reasonable best efforts to obtain alternative financing from alternative institutions in an amount at least equal to the amount of such unavailable portion of the financing contemplated by the Commitment Letter and in an amount sufficient to enable the Company to consummate the Merger.
+The proceeds of the Debt Financing may be used (A) to pay all or a portion of the cash portion of the Merger Consideration, (B) to refinance all of the Company's existing syndicated bank credit facilities and outstanding senior notes, (C) to refinance certain of Caesars' and its subsidiaries' existing debt, (D) to pay transaction fees and expenses related to the foregoing and/or (E) for working capital and general corporate purposes.
+The availability of the borrowings under the Debt Financing is subject to the satisfaction of certain customary conditions, including the substantially concurrent consummation of the Merger.
+In the event some or all of the financing contemplated by the Commitment Letter is not available, the Company is obligated to use its reasonable best efforts to obtain alternative financing from alternative institutions in an amount at least equal to the amount of such unavailable portion of the financing contemplated by the A&R Commitment Letter and in an amount sufficient to enable the Company to consummate the Merger.